vesterheim/vesterheim.github.io/events/request-speaker/index.md

 Laurann Gilbertson <br/>
 Whether you’re doing genealogy, or just trying to sort through your family’s old album, this 45-minute slide program can help you assign a date to old photographs.
 Women’s clothing styles have changed regularly and distinctly over time.
 By looking at a few fashion features, such as hats and dress sleeves, you can easily narrow down the date to a single decade.

+#### In Trunks, Hands, and Hearts: What Norwegian Immigrants Brought to the United States
+{: .subtitle }

+Laurann Gilbertson or Jennifer Kovarik <br/>
+Between 1825 and 1980, nearly one million Norwegians left for new lives in America.
+Consider the reasons for leaving, what they brought, and where they settled.
+Explore the immigrant experience through stories associated with artifacts in Vesterheim's collection.
+The presentation can be customized with artifacts from your state.